eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/2_linked-actions-pattern.md

 ## Challenge

-How could you change the code above to make sure that the user has transferred tokens twice?
+How could you change the code above to capture an NFT transfer and link the action so that only the owner and the correct NFT can trigger the `record` action?
-Or even better, how could you prevent it?